Dooders/Dooders/docs/Energy.md

 ### Simple Energy:
 Energy that is refreshed each cycle around the environment and can be consumed by all higher level energies.

-* Worth 1 energy unit when consumed
+* Worth 1 energy unit when consumed.
-* Allocation is determined by its [placement strategy](https://github.com/csmangum/Dooders/blob/main/sdk/strategies/placement.py) each cycle.
+* Allocation is determined by its [placement strategy].(https://github.com/csmangum/Dooders/blob/main/sdk/strategies/placement.py) each cycle.
-* Has a limited lifespan based on Energy [settings](https://github.com/csmangum/Dooders/blob/main/sdk/variables/energy.yml) than will remove itself
+* Has a limited lifespan based on Energy [settings](https://github.com/csmangum/Dooders/blob/main/sdk/variables/energy.yml), then it will remove itself from the environment.

 ### Local Energy:
 Energy that is locally bound in the environment that can be large but finite.